ulfk/dotnet-ai-workshop/instructions/8_Realtime.md

 ### Registering the service in DI

+Open `Program.cs` and make sure that `openAiClient`, defined near the top, is set up to use whichever one of Azure OpenAI or OpenAI Platform you're using.
+In other words, toggle which one of the two is commented out if you need.

-Open `Program.cs` and find this comment:
+Next find this comment:

 ```cs
 // TODO: Register RealtimeConversationClient in DI